jackbrewer/eslint-plugin-styled-icons-imports/README.md

 This ESLint plugin enforces individual icon imports from `@styled-icons` packages.

+Tested against ESLint 8.

 ## What it does

 Splits imports into standalone imports, and ensures each icon is imported individually.
+This can aid with readability and sorting of imports.
+It also reduces the overhead for tree-shaking, as only the icons that are used will be referenced.

+It can autofix imports to the correct format.

 ```javascript
 // Incorrect usage